Cape Coral / Fort Myers / Lee County

 Mixed mesh is common.
 A homeowner might use pet-resistant mesh on lower door and wall panels, standard mesh on most walls, and no-see-um mesh on water-facing sections.
 That kind of plan can control cost while still addressing the pain points.
 The key is making the final appearance acceptable to the homeowner and the HOA.
 If the community has rules about mesh color, density, or exterior appearance, those rules should be checked before work starts.

 When the job is planned well, the finished enclosure does more than look better.
 It changes how the home feels.
 You can open the slider without inviting mosquitoes inside.
 Kids can use the pool without leaves collecting across the deck.
 Pets can enjoy the lanai without turning one weak panel into another repair.
 Guests see a cared-for property instead of storm damage that never quite got handled.
+Some owners keep those notes beside broader pool updates like pool installation so the deck, waterline, and enclosure history stay in one place.
 That is the point of good pool screen work: comfort, protection, and a cleaner Florida lifestyle with fewer little annoyances every day.
 If you are comparing options, start with the problem you want solved first: fewer bugs, stronger lower panels, cleaner curb appeal, HOA compliance, storm recovery, or a full refresh before selling or hosting family.
 The right scope should make that outcome obvious before work begins and easy to approve for homeowners today.
 Clear scope also helps avoid delays and surprise costs later too.